The Girl Before by J.P. Delaney

 Conversations With Friends is expertly written to emphasise the pleasures and dangers of youth, with themes of friendship, lust and jealousy—front and centre.

-The BBC Three and Hulu Original series will be available Autumn 2022 in Australia through Prime Video.
+The BBC Three and Hulu Original series is available in Australia on Prime Video.
 Click here to sign up for a 30-day trial.

-Or, if you’re a book-before-film person, read Conversations With Friends before the 12-part series comes out, here.
+Or, if you’re a book-before-film person, read Conversations With Friends here.

 Anatomy Of A Scandal by Sarah Vaughan

-The six-part series delves into the story of a woman whose high profile husband is caught in the middle of a scandalous secret which could threaten the integrity of the Westminster Government and tear a family apart.
+The six-part series delves into the story of a woman whose high-profile husband is caught in the middle of a scandalous secret that could threaten the integrity of the Westminster Government and tear a family apart.

-Described as a psychological thriller and courtroom drama, the adaptation will be brought to life by a star-studded cast led by Sienna Miller.
+Described as a psychological thriller and courtroom drama, the adaptation was brought to life by a star-studded cast led by Sienna Miller

-Anatomy Of A Scandal will premiere April 15 this year on Netflix.
-So, while you wait, read the book, here.
+Season one of Anatomy Of A Scandal premiered this year on Netflix.
+But before tuning in, read the book here.

 Daisy Jones And The Six by Taylor Jenkins Reid